People requiring assistance

 - Mobility restrictions

 - Vision impairment

 - Cognitive impairment

 - A medical condition or injury which might cause them to require assistance to evacuate safely

 Sometimes the requirement for assistance may be temporary for instance, for someone who has mobility issues due to a leg injury/fracture or someone in the later stages of pregnancy.
-The key question that determines whether a PEEP is required is “Can the person evacuate a building unaided in a reasonably prompt manner during an emergency situation?”
-If the answer is “NO” then a PEEP is likely to be required.
+The key questions that determine whether a PEEP is required is “Does the person need additional resources to be alerted of an emergency or can the person evacuate a building unaided in a reasonably prompt manner during an emergency situation?”
+If they require additional resources or assistance then a PEEP is likely to be required.

 How do I get a PEEP?